pagkly/Zed/Investopedia3/Unemployment Insurance.md

 On March 11, 2020, the World Health Organization (WHO) declared COVID-19, the illness caused by a novel coronavirus, to be a pandemic.3 States and businesses across the U.S. have been forced to close down, causing massive unemployment.

-Lawmakers agreed on the passage of the [Coronavirus Aid, Relief, and Economic Security (CARES) Act](https://www.investopedia.com/coronavirus-aid-relief-and-economic-security-cares-act-4800707), landmark legislation that, in part, expands states' ability to provide UI to millions of workers affected by COVID-19, including people who aren't ordinarily eligible for unemployment benefits.
+Lawmakers agreed on the passage of the [[Coronavirus Aid, Relief, and Economic Security (CARES) Act]](https://www.investopedia.com/coronavirus-aid-relief-and-economic-security-cares-act-4800707), landmark legislation that, in part, expands states' ability to provide UI to millions of workers affected by COVID-19, including people who aren't ordinarily eligible for unemployment benefits.

 Three specific programs are designed to help Americans who have been out of work because of the coronavirus:4  A fourth program was established through an Aug.
 8, 2020, memorandum issued by President Trump in response to the expiration of the Federal Pandemic Employment Compensation program.

 ### Federal Pandemic Unemployment Compensation (FPUC)

-The [Federal Pandemic Unemployment Compensation](https://www.investopedia.com/federal-pandemic-unemployment-compensation-fpuc-definition-4802039) (FPUC) provides an extra $300 weekly benefit on top of regular unemployment insurance (UI).
+The [[Federal Pandemic Unemployment Compensation]](https://www.investopedia.com/federal-pandemic-unemployment-compensation-fpuc-definition-4802039) (FPUC) provides an extra $300 weekly benefit on top of regular unemployment insurance (UI).
 The money will be paid each week of unemployment beginning after Dec.
 26, 2020, and ending on or before March 14, 2021.2

 The original benefit had been an additional $600 weekly under the CARES Act, but that benefit expired on July 31, 2020.
 The FPUC was modified and extended as part of the Consolidated Appropriations Act, 2021, signed into law by former President Trump in December 2020.5 The FPUC was modified to provide an additional $300 per week in benefits—replacing the $600 weekly benefit.